whiskeyo/Kursy-UWr/README.md

 * Logic for Computer Science
 * Computing for Computer Scientists
 * Introduction to Computer Science
-* Protection of intelectual property
+* Protection of intellectual property

 ## Semester 2 (Summer 2018/2019)
 * Object-oriented programming